yunjunz/2022-Geolocation/README.md

    Find an earthquake here: https://www.usgs.gov/natural-hazards/earthquake-hazards/lists-maps-and-statistics

 2. Update theoretical calculation of offset velocity for ALOS-2 and Sentinel-1.
 Demonstrate the need of CUDA code to support large memory usage, i.e. a window size of 1024 by 1024.

    If ALOS-2 could work, check PIXEL data portal for a suitable test area.
+A comparison between ALOS-2 and Sentinel-1 is shown in Fig. 6 in He et al. (2019, RSE).

    Try a dry region for better coherence, use ALOS-2 for better coherence and higher azimuth resolution.